-Keeping it Eco-Kosher: A Jewish Ethics for This Time of Crisis
+Keeping it Eco-Kosher: Jewish Ethics in This Time of Crisis

 Is it a coincidence that the first species to have the ability to destroy our biosphere as a fit habitat for all higher forms of life is also the first to be equipped with the moral conscience and perspective that might prevent us from doing so?